ragibson/manim-videos/black_scholes_derivation/approximate_script.md

 # Can You Price Options with Just Basic Statistics?
 A Simple Black-Scholes Pricing Derivation

+(This script is mostly what's in the video along with some notes on what parts of the animation are shown at each point.
+I self-edited on the fly at a few places, so it's a little different from the final result but should be quite close overall.)

 ## introduction.py

 (Screen shows "1973: Black-Scholes-Merton Formula for Pricing Options" and images of the three authors)